Rohinton Medhora, Background

 Rohinton received his doctorate in economics in 1988 from the University of Toronto, where he also subsequently taught for a number of years.
 In addition to his Ph.D., Rohinton earned his B.A. and M.A. at the University of Toronto, where he majored in economics.
 His fields of expertise are monetary and trade policy, international economic relations, aid effectiveness and development economics.
 He has published extensively on these issues in professional and non-technical journals, and has produced two books: Finance and Competitiveness in Developing Countries (Routledge, 2001); and Financial Reform in Developing Countries (Macmillan, 1998), which he co-edited with José Fanelli.
 In 2013, he was co-editor with Yiagadeesen Samy of Canada-Africa Relations: Looking Back, Looking Ahead, which is volume 27 in the highly influential Canada Among Nations book series.
 In 2014, he co-edited International Development: Ideas, Experience, and Prospects (Oxford University Press).

-Rohinton serves on the boards of the Institute for New Economic Thinking, the Partnership for African Social and Governance Research and the science and environment organization START International.
+Rohinton serves on the boards of the Institute for New Economic Thinking and the Partnership for African Social and Governance Research.

 In the News